lievshynam-source/AMD_Robotics_Hackathon_2025_ProjectTemplate/README.md

 - Oliver Fuchs
 - Joshua Tarabusi

-**Summary:** *An interactive human–robot board game for children who struggle with social interaction (autism, social anxiety, introversion).
+**Summary:** *An interactive human–robot creative game for children who struggle with social interaction (autism, social anxiety, introversion).
 Instead of competitive gameplay or screens, the robot becomes a calm, predictable play partner that supports turn-taking and shared attention through drawing.
-The human and robot roll a physical dice and draw shapes on a shared space, creating a simple, safe, and engaging interaction that can be used in therapy, hospitals, schools, and at home.*
+The human and robot roll a physical dice and draw shapes on a shared space, creating a simple, safe, and engaging interaction.
+This approach can be applied in therapeutic settings, hospitals, schools, or at home as a low-cost, accessible support for social development.*

 *< Images or video demonstrating your project >*

 ## Submission Details

 ### 1. Mission Description
-- *Real world application of your mission*
+- *Many children struggle with social interaction—not only children with autism or social anxiety, but also introverted children who find peer interaction overwhelming.
+Instead of being left alone or relying on imaginary friends, our mission explores how a robot can act as a calm, predictable play partner that supports safe social engagement.*

 ### 2. Creativity
 - *What is novel or unique in your approach?*
+	•	A co-creative interaction (not a task robot): the robot and child build something together through turn-taking.
+	•	Physical, sensory-friendly medium: brush + ink drawing is softer and more expressive than digital UI.
+	•	Unpredictability by design: real dice makes each round different, keeping the interaction playful and real.
+	•	A demo that is instantly understandable at the table: “roll → robot draws → human draws → shared outcome.

 - *Innovation in design, methodology, or application*
+ •	We treat the robot as a social interaction scaffold (predictable partner), not just an automation tool.
+ •	The interaction is designed for calmness + trust, aligned with therapeutic principles (structure, repetition, safe feedback).

 ### 3. Technical implementations
 - *Teleoperation / Dataset capture*
-    - *<Image/video of teleoperation or dataset capture>*
+	•	We calibrated and teleoperated the SO-101 arm to collect demonstrations of drawing strokes.
+	•	We recorded multiple sessions of brush/ink trajectories to capture consistent line behavior.
+	•	Dataset includes: camera observations + robot actions during brush drawing.

 - *Training*
+	•	We trained a policy from demonstrations to reproduce brush strokes reliably on paper.
+	•	We iterated on data collection to improve stability and line consistency.

 - *Inference*
+	•	At inference time, the robot executes the learned drawing behavior in a turn-based loop after each dice roll.
+	•	The system supports repeatable drawing rounds for live human interaction.
     - *<Image/video of inference eval>*

 ### 4. Ease of use